marko-londo/Sfere/README.md

 #### Text Processor:

 The **Text Processor** is an interactive tool designed for efficient document handling.
-Powered by Streamlit, it provides a user-friendly interface for processing and extracting text from PDF documents.
+It provides a user-friendly interface for processing and extracting text from PDF documents.
 The tool offers various functionalities such as paragraph formatting, text manipulation, and content analysis.

 - **Uploading a PDF File**: